Where & how to use testimonials on your website

 Here’s a breakdown of one of my testimonials that shows the pain point/solution well:

-The needs and worries they had before working with me:
+The needs and worries she had before working with me:

 Where to put testimonials on your website